puffscoin/ens/docs/userguide.rst

 As the name owner, your account can manage the name using examples in "Interacting with the ENS registry".
 For example, you can use :code:`ens.setOwner` to transfer administration of the name to another account.
 The new name owner can manage that domain and all subdomains now.
 None of those actions affect your ownership of the deed.

-As the deed owner, your account has the right to reset name ownership back to itself at any time, by using :code:`ethRegistrar.finalizeAuction` again.
+As the deed owner, your account has the right to reset name ownership back to itself at any time, by using :code:`puffsRegistrar.finalizeAuction` again.
 You can also choose to transfer the deed to another account with:

 ::

-    ethRegistrar.transfer(web3.sha3('name'), newDeedOwnerAddress, {from: currentDeedOwnerAddress})
+    puffsRegistrar.transfer(web3.sha3('name'), newDeedOwnerAddress, {from: currentDeedOwnerAddress})

 ..
 CAUTION::
    Transferring the deed is **irrevocable**.
 Be sure that you have verified the correct address for the new owner.
-Additionally, the ether you paid to win the auction will be transferred with the deed to the new owner.
+Additionally, the puffs you paid to win the auction will be transferred with the deed to the new owner.

 .. _interacting: